Michieljoris/demo/README.md

 * have demo read a config file.
 Settings like domain, port range, folder locations are hard coded in demo.js at the moment
 * implement running the 'init' command in demo.json on first checkout of a branch.
+* route port 80 to haproxy frontend proxy in vagrant file
+* work out how to use dnsmasq to simulate local wildcard domain